caiomcoliveira/bayer-tech-chal/farmer-front/README.md

 <b>You can search a farmer by document or name by inputing on the "Name or Doc#" field.
 You can search by pressing ENTER or by clicking on the search icon.</b> Note: You can see the list of farmers on the backend readme.

 If more than one farmer is found, the first one is returned.

+A delay of 500ms was added to the request only to simulate the loading, it can be removed if necessary.

 ## Tests
 The unit tests were done with Karma and Jasmine, trying to achieve 100% coverage.
 You can run it by executing: